InsightSoftwareConsortium/ITK-Wasm/doc/content/api/node.md

 ## writeImageLocalFile(useCompression, image, filePath) -> null

-Write an image to a file on the local filesystem in Node.js.
+Write an image to a file on the local filesystem with Node.js.

 *useCompression*: compress the pixel data when possible *image*:          [itk/Image](./Image.html) instance to write